-Dr. Colin Rhinesmith, Assistant Professor, School of Library and Information Science, Simmons College
+Dr. Colin Rhinesmith, Assistant Professor, Simmons University School of Library and Information Science

-Dr. Martin Wolske, Senior Research Scientist, Lecturer, and Interim Director, Center for Digital Inclusion, Graduate School of Library and Information Science, University of Illinois at Urbana-Champaign
+Dr. Martin Wolske, Teaching Assistant Professor, School of Information Sciences, University of Illinois at Urbana-Champaign

-Melinda Carr, Graduate Research Assistant, School of Library and Information Science, Simmons College
+Melinda Carr, Graduate Research Assistant, Simmons University School of Library and Information Science

-Madison Bishop, Graduate Research Assistant, School of Library and Information Science, Simmons College
+Madison Bishop, Graduate Research Assistant, Simmons University School of Library and Information Science

-Colin Rhinesmith is an assistant professor in the School of Library and Information Science at Simmons University.
+Colin Rhinesmith is an assistant professor in the Simmons University School of Library and Information Science.

 Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital inclusion and broadband adoption.

-Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; and Telecommunications Policy.
+Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; Telecommunications Policy, and Public Library Quarterly.

 He has been a Google Policy Fellow and an adjunct research fellow with New America’s Open Technology Institute in Washington, D.C.
 He was also a faculty research fellow with the Benton Foundation and a faculty associate with the Berkman Klein Center for Internet & Society at Harvard University.